CulturePoliticsSport

 For me, the main appeal of using football as a weapon of mitigating disputes is that it would help small countries to survive on the world stage without being bullied by larger countries and it would cause larger countries to think more carefully before rattling their sabres – the United States and England may be tough players in the modern version of the ‘great game’ but they are hardly invincible when it comes to the beautiful game.

-But best of all, it would make the ridiculous $300-plus billion the USA sinks into its armed forces every year appear even more fickle and irresponsible.
+But best of all, it would make the ridiculous $300-plus billion the sinks into its armed forces every year appear even more fickle and irresponsible.

 Smoking boots and WMD